melange-re/melange-re.github.io/docs/melange-book/celsius-converter-option.md

-Here `'a` and `'b` mean "any type", because `option` can wrap around any type, e.g. `option(string)`, `option(int)`, etc. The implementation of `Option.map` is quite simple, consisting of a single switch expression:
+Here `'a` and `'b` mean "any type", because `option` can wrap around any type, e.g. `option(string)`, `option(int)`, etc. The implementation of `Option.map` is quite minimal, consisting of a single switch expression:

 ```reasonml
 let map = (f, o) =>